HackTestes/NVML-GPU-Control/README.md

 16. Settings tab -> UNmark the box in `Stop task if it runs longer than`

-17. Settings tab -> UNmark the box in `Stop task if it runs longer than`

-18. Settings tab -> Mark the box in `If the running task does not end when requested, force it to stop`
+17. Settings tab -> Mark the box in `If the running task does not end when requested, force it to stop`

-19. Settings tab -> In the `If the task is already running, then the following rule applies`, select the `Do not start a new instance`
+18. Settings tab -> In the `If the task is already running, then the following rule applies`, select the `Do not start a new instance`

 ![TaskScheduler_SettingsTab](img/TaskScheduler_SettingsTab.png)